techidaily/site-apple-account/source/_posts/in-2024-apple-id-is-greyed-out-from-iphone-15-pro-max-how-to-bypass-by-drfone-ios.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135356/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+- **Step 2:** Click **AccountSettings**in the interface and scroll down.
+Choose the option to **Sign Out of All Browsers**.
+Next, confirm your choice to disconnect your iCloud from your Apple iPhone 15 Pro Max or iPad.

 ### Factory Reset

 [<u>Performing a factory reset</u>](https://drfone.wondershare.com/reset-iphone/factory-reset-iphone-without-itunes.html) can cause all data on your device erased, effectively disconnecting it from iCloud.
 Here’s how.